Protecting dogs and cats from toxic plants

 The same number was unaware that plants could be poisonous to pets, while 71 per cent cannot name any symptoms of poisoning in their cat or dog.

-Nearly half (44 per cent) of pet owners were not only aware that their garden had poisonous plants, but was prepared to risk that their cat or dog wouldn’t eat them so they can have a pretty garden.
+Nearly half (44 per cent) of pet owners were not only aware that their garden had poisonous plants, but were prepared to risk that their cat or dog wouldn’t eat them so they can have a pretty garden.

 For further information on toxic and non-toxic plants for pets, visit www.morethan.com/pet-insurance/news/most-poisonous-garden.